Story: One small step for man, one giant leap for mankind

 "That's one small step for man, one giant leap for mankind." - Neil Armstrong.
 First spoken over 50 years ago, these are the words that forever altered the course of human history.

-On July 16, 1969, the Apollo 11 crew manned by Neil Armstrong, Buzz Aldrin, and Michael Collins were launched into space by a Saturn V rocket from the Kennedy Space Center in Florida.
-Just 4 short days later, on July 20, Armstrong and Aldrin landed the lunar module Eagle on the Moon's surface; and just 6 hours after that, Neil Armstrong became the first person to step on the Moon.
+On July 16, 1969, the Apollo 11 was launched into space by a Saturn V rocket from the Kennedy Space Center in Florida.
+Just 4 short days later, on July 20, astronauts landed the lunar module Eagle on the Moon's surface; and just 6 hours after that, Neil Armstrong became the first person to step on the Moon.
 It was at that moment when perhaps the most famous sentence ever spoken came into existence.

 The paths that Armstrong and Aldrin took while conducting duties on the moon.